CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/08-intro-web.md

   </a>
 </figure>

-You'll notice you don't need to configure any Actions (though you can for HTML), and that's because this is a special type of repository on GitHub, so any HTML files you add will automatically be hosted but that will **not** happen in other repos.
+You'll notice you don't need to configure anything, and that's because this is a special type of repository on GitHub, so any HTML files you add will automatically be hosted but that will **not** happen in other repos.

 You can still see how GitHub is deploying your site by clicking on the tab called `Actions`: